Wau00/README-Generator-NodeJs-HW-09/Develop/README.md

 - [License](#License)

   ## Install
-This platform was created with the intention of making it easy for any user curious about the current stock market.
-The search bar function allows the user to add a stock they would like to track.
+NPM install required

   ## Usage
-This platform was created with the intention of making it easy for any user curious about the current stock market.
-The search bar function allows the user to add a stock they would like to track.
+The easy navigation in this application allows the user to focus solely on the stock(s) they are trying to follow

   ## Colaborators
-Walter U
+Walter Underwood

   ## Test
-no test are included
+No test were implemented.

   ## Contact
 Feel free to contact me:
 GitHub: [Wau00](https://github.com/Wau00)
-Email: walteru@gmail.com
+Email: walonso@gmail.com

   # License
 This project is protected under MIT license.